What is an Immediate Relative for Immigration?

 If you do not have a criminal record and entered the country legally, you may be eligible for adjustment of status.
 I handle adjustment of status applications via an electronic application process.
 I gather information through an electronic questionnaire and send you a list of documents I will need to process the application.
 After I receive the documents, we can generally get the paperwork signed and submitted within a week.

-If you are an immediate relative of a U.S. citizen, you could be eligible for immigration benefits including adjustment of status.
+If you are an immediate relative of a U.S. citizen, you could be eligible for immigration benefits, including adjustment of status.
 You need an immigration attorney you can trust.
 Call or text me at 617-295-7500, and let’s get started!